pediapress/mwlib/README.txt

 Credits
 ======================================================================
-This software contains a copy of Plex_ written by Greg Ewing. mwlib/cdb.py is based on the cdb implementation from the spambayes_ project ( (C) 2002-2004 Python Software Foundation ).
+mwlib/cdb.py is based on the cdb implementation from the spambayes_ project ( (C) 2002-2004 Python Software Foundation ).
 The remaining parts are distributed under the BSD license: